corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/notaries/plugin-cordapps-notary.md

 # Notary Plugin CorDapps

 In Corda 5, notary functionality is provided in the form of plugin CorDapps.
-In theory, anyone can write a new notary protocol by implementing their own CorDapps, but initially, it is expected to only have R3 provided protocols.
+In theory, anyone can write a new notary protocol by implementing their own CorDapps.
+However, initially, it is expected to only have protocols provided by R3.
 For a given notary protocol, two CPBs (Corda Package Bundles) are expected to be required:

 * A **client**, or **application** CPB, which should be used to generate a CPI (Corda Package Installer) associated with application virtual nodes.
 At a minimum, this would contain a CPK (Corda Package) that has an initiating flow that is automatically invoked by the Corda 5 flow framework to initiate a notarization request.